sivasri1204/OIBSIP/README.md

+#  OIBSIP Internship Projects

+This repository contains all the tasks completed as part of the Oasis Infobyte Internship Program (OIBSIP).

-Task 1-  Number Guessing Game (Java)
+##  Task 1 – Number Guessing Game

-A console-based Number Guessing Game developed in Java as part of my internship practice.

-The player must guess a randomly generated number between 1 and 100 within 5 attempts.
+A console-based Java game where the player has 5 attempts to guess a randomly generated number between 1 and 100.

- Features
+### Features:

-- Random number generation (1–100)
+- Random number generation
-- Maximum 5 attempts per round
+- 5 attempt limit
-- Hint system (Too High / Too Low)
+- Too High / Too Low hints
-- Scoring system based on attempts
+- Score system
-- Multiple rounds support
+- Multiple rounds
-- Running total score display

- Technologies Used

-- Java
-- OOP concepts
-- Loops & Conditional statements
-- Random class
-- Scanner class

- How to Run

-1. Compile the program.
-2. Run the program.

-  Game Rules

- You have only 5 chances to guess the correct number.
- Fewer attempts = Higher score.
- You can continue playing multiple rounds.

-   Author

-Developed by Sivasri K
+ Folder: `Task1_Number_Guessing_Game`

+One More task will be added soon.